jovanovicm/doug/README.md

 >Since OpenAI API calls do not reference previous API calls for context, prompts must convey the momentum of the game

 ## Pending Work and Improvements
-- Need to upload video of Doug in a game
-- Doug says 'Typical' too much for moves classified as 'normal'
-- Needs commentary for moves classified as 'good'
+- Needs better commentary for moves classified as 'good'
-- Need to reduce size of overall commentary
-  - "under 1 completion token" in prompt not working as good as needed
-- Need to change perspective and personality in the prompts to better fit the 'Doug' persona
-  - Introduce computer colour in prompt context
-    - "You are Doug, playing as {computer_colour}"
-- Commentary should be more randomized
-- Need to experiment with 'Top 3 best moves' context using Stockfish
-  - Or give "Top 3 move sequences" to improve commentary and reduce hallucination
+- Work on move context hallucination
+  - Ex.
+"You captured my rook" when capturing a pawn
+- More context for commentary for moves classified as 'mistake' and 'blunder'